RasmussenBen/web-44-web-sprint-challenge-authentication-and-testing-RasmussenBen/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+    Session auth stores the session id in a cookie and uses this info to verify the user during the session.
+Tokens are sent to the client in a secret and and sent to the server in a header in every request.
+Tokens scale better with application size compared to session auth.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+    bcrypt hashes passwords to a set factor to help ensure user security.
+The flexible factor allows infinite complexity that can scale with the strength of attacks as required.

 3. How are unit tests different from integration and end-to-end testing?

+    Unit tests are constrained to individual modules while integration tests are judging how that module interacts with other modules or the application at large.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+    TDD Steps:
+    Write a single assertion
+    Write a simple test that fails
+    Make the test pass as simply as possible
+    Refactor the code

+    This provides a uniformity to the way tests are created and a simplicity in what they are designed to do and how they do it.